 In my opinion, you shouldn’t take any tutoring job for less than 15€/hour, unless it is for more than one hour with the same student.
 Once you calculate traveling time and lesson planning, anything less is not worth it.
-It is also better to tutor online, this way travel costs are reduced.
+It is also better to tutor online as this way travel costs are reduced.
 I recommend having two tiers: 15€/hour for in-person conversation private lessons; 20€/hour for focused lessons.
 Most people will opt for the latter because the first seems a bit too expensive for just conversation.
 This is better for you too because lesson planning is something you can do on your way to your private lessons so it doesn’t take more time out of your day than a strict conversation private lesson.

 3 Tips For Lesson Planning

 If you are helping students with their homework and tests, or just have conversation private lessons, you won’t have to lesson plan too much.
-However, if you are giving a structured private lesson, these few tips might help:
+However, if you are giving a structured private lesson, these tips might help: